Architecture of Denmark: Gothic style

-Towards the end of the 13th century, and until about 1500, the Gothic style became the norm, with the result that most of the older Romanesque churches were rebuilt or adapted to the Gothic style.
-The flat ceilings were replaced by high cross vaults, windows were enlarged with pointed arches, chapels and towers were added and the interiors were decorated with murals.
-Red brick was the material of choice as can be seen in St. Canute's Cathedral, Odense (1300–1499), and St. Peter's Church, Næstved.
+Towards the end of the 13th century, and until about 1500, the Gothic style became the norm.
+This resulted in rebuilding or adopting older, Romanesque churches to the Gothic style: the flat ceilings were replaced by high cross vaults, windows were enlarged with pointed arches, chapels and towers were added, and the interiors were decorated with murals.
+Red brick was the material of choice as seen in St. Canute's Cathedral, Odense (1300–1499), and St. Peter's Church, Næstved.
 St. Canute's presents all the features of Gothic architecture: pointed arch, buttresses, ribbed vaulting, increased light and the spatial combination of nave and chancel.

-Although most Gothic architecture in Denmark is to be found in churches and monasteries, there are examples in the secular field too.
-Glimmingehus (1499–1506), a rectangular castle in Scania, clearly presents Gothic features.
-It was commissioned by the Danish nobleman Jens Holgersen Ulfstand who called on the services of Adam van Düren, a North German master who also worked on Lund Cathedral.
+Most Gothic architecture in Denmark is found in churches and monasteries, though there are also examples in the secular field.
+Glimmingehus (1499–1506), a rectangular castle in Scania, was commissioned by the Danish nobleman Jens Holgersen Ulfstand who hired Adam van Düren, a North German master who also worked on Lund Cathedral.
 The building contains many defensive features of the times, including parapets, false doors, dead-end corridors, murder-holes for pouring boiling pitch over the attackers, moats, drawbridges and various other death traps to protect the nobles against peasant uprisings.

 Half-timbered buildings

 During the late Middle Ages, a slow transition began from the traditional wooden houses in towns and villages towards half-timbered properties.
-One of the oldest in Denmark is Anne Hvides Gård, a two-storeyed townhouse in Svendborg on the island of Funen, which was constructed in 1560.
+One of the oldest in Denmark is Anne Hvides Gård, a two-storeyed townhouse in Svendborg on the island of Funen, constructed in 1560.
 The building now forms part of the Svendborg Museum.

-Ystad in the southern Swedish region of Scania which was formerly part of Denmark still has some 300 half-timbered houses, several of them of historic importance.
+Ystad in the southern Swedish region of Scania, which was formerly part of Denmark, still has some 300 half-timbered houses, several of them of historic importance.
 The oldest surviving half-timbered house in Denmark, built in 1527, is located in Køge on the east coast of Sealand.

 The Old Town in Aarhus, Jutland, is an open-air village museum consisting of 75 historical buildings collected from all parts of the country.
 They include a variety of half-timbered houses, some dating back to the middle of the 16th century.